CLOSE

 Cheshire canal boat holidays are the perfect UK break.
 You can head to Chester’s medieval shops and Roman walls, cruise Llangollen canals and visit the nearby steam railway, quaint villages such as Preston Brook, Bollington or Brewood and canal-side attractions such as Chirk and Beeston Castles and the National Waterways Museum.

-Travelling through five counties, the boat holidays available with Cheshire Ring narrowboat hire contrast to the highest waterways in England on the Macclesfield and Peak Forest canals, with the cityscape of Manchester and its historic canal engineering to the lower Cheshire Plains.
-This is a lovely part of northwest England to visit for friendly holidays onboard narrow boats and berth boats.
+Travelling through five counties, you can hire a boat to cruise the Cheshire Ring, which takes you along the highest waterways in England on the Macclesfield and Peak Forest canals, before heading to the city of Manchester and onto the lower Cheshire Plains.
+This is a lovely part of northwest England to visit for friendly holidays onboard narrowboats / long boats.

 Cheshire Canal boat hire base